char0n/django-profiler/README.rst

 python logging library and uses logger `profiling`.
 If your profiler name doesn't contain any empty spaces e.g. Profiler('Profiler1') django-profiler will log all the output to the `profiling.Profiler` logger.
-`@profilehook` decorator uses `profilehooks` python package to gather code execution stats.
-Except it logs via standard python logging it also outputs code execution stats directly to `sys.stdout`.

 Requirements
 ------------

 - python 2.7+

-For more information see *debian_requirements.txt* and *requirements.txt* files.

-**Important notice**

-Due to packaging problem of *python-profiler* linux package on newest linux distributions, *profilehooks* in not an integral part of django-profiler package.
-*profilehooks* and *python-profiler* are not required to be installed.
-Without installing them you won't be able to use `@profilehook` decorator, but you will be able to use django-profiler and it's decorator nevertheless.
-To use *profilehooks* package you must install *profilehooks* python package and *python-profiler* linux package manually.

 Installation